joellord/cli-slides/README.md

 ```

 - `title`: The title to be displayed on the left side of the slide.
-- `diagram`: An array of strings to be displayed on the right side.
+- `diagram`: An array of strings to be displayed as lines of ASCII art on the right of the slide.

 #### List

 A list of items.
-Items can be displayed at once or one at a time.
+Items can either be displayed one at a time, or all at once.

 ```json
 {